{\tt RapidGBM}: An Efficient Tool for Fermi-GBM Visibility Checking and Data Analysis with a Case Study of EP240617a: Summary and Discussion

-Second, we applied this tool to the analysis of EP240617a, with its main characteristics summarized as follows: \begin{itemize} \item EP240617a is likely an untriggered GRB, for which early, weak signals ($>3\sigma$) can be identified using the average orbital background subtraction method.
-These signals are consistent with the light curve observed by EP-WXT. \item Due to the uncertainty in redshift, it is difficult to reliably determine whether the burst is a Type I or Type II GRB.
-Given its X-ray to $\gamma$-ray fluence ratio, energy peak, and spectral index, it can also be classified as an XRR event. \end{itemize}
+Second, we applied this tool to the analysis of EP240617a, with its main characteristics summarized as follows: \begin{itemize} \item EP240617a is likely an untriggered GRB, in which early weak signals, close to the count rate corresponding to SNR = 2, can be identified through the average orbital background subtraction method.
+These signals are consistent with the light curve observed by EP-WXT. \item {Due to observational limitations, the distance of this source cannot be determined, and the presence of an associated supernova or kilonova, which would serve as the smoking gun of its progenitor, has not been firmly established.} Given its X-ray to $\gamma$-ray fluence ratio, energy peak, and spectral index, It may be classified as an event intermediate between XRR and XRF. \end{itemize}

 Due to the fact that, in the early stage of EP’s scientific operation, the follow-up observation procedure of FXT had not yet been fully established, the follow-up data for EP240617a are rather limited.
 Nevertheless, events detected by EP-WXT with fluxes below the typical triggering threshold of $\gamma$-ray detectors are crucial for probing GRB-related physical processes. \rj{Events like EP240617a may prompt a re-evaluation of the trigger time of burst and the launching time of jet.
 In the Fermi observation of EP240617a, a weak signal could be identified approximately 140 seconds before the start of the $T_{90}$ interval defined by GBM.
 Obviously, without EP-WXT detection or orbit-averaged background analysis, this early emission might have been missed.
 In earlier observations of GRBs, precursor emission was already recognized as a common phenomenon \citep{1995ApJ...452..145K}.
 This burst suggests that the actual GRB start time may precede the conventionally defined trigger time.
 With access to lower-energy observational windows, such as those provided by WXT or even SVOM Ground-based Wide Angle Camera array (GWAC) \citep{2021PASP..133f5001H, 2023NatAs...7..724X}, the determination of the start time can be more accurate.}